John Locke (Lost): Development and casting

 Lost creator J. J. Abrams had worked with Terry O'Quinn previously on Alias.
-He was also the only actor who did not have to officially audition for a part of a main character.
-In the episode "Cabin Fever", two actors play a younger Locke in flashbacks.
-Charles Wyson plays Locke at age five, while Caleb Steinmeyer plays Locke at age sixteen.
+He was the only actor who did not have to officially audition for a part of a main character.
+In the episode "Cabin Fever", Charles Wyson plays Locke at age five, while Caleb Steinmeyer plays Locke at age sixteen.

-Locke was not originally written with his paralysis—while writing "Tabula Rasa", Damon Lindelof suggested that John Locke was in a wheelchair before going to the island, and while the rest of the writing team were initially shocked, they embraced the idea and decided to foreshadow it by featuring the wheelchair in the background of that episode.
+Locke was not originally written with his paralysis—while writing "Tabula Rasa", Damon Lindelof suggested that John Locke was in a wheelchair before going to the island, and after an initial shock, the rest of the writing team embraced the idea and decided to foreshadow it by featuring the wheelchair in the background of that episode.

-Both John Locke and his alias, Jeremy Bentham, are the names of British philosophers.
+Both John Locke’s own name and his alias, Jeremy Bentham, are the names of British philosophers.
 However, the ideas of these philosophers are unrelated to and in some cases clash with the character on the show.
 Specifically, Locke's views on religion and the character's affinity for mysticism cannot be reconciled.

-The term Tabula Rasa is used as the title of the third episode of the first season.
-It refers to philosopher John Locke's tabula rasa thesis, an empirical conception that states that all individuals are born with a blank slate and build their bank of knowledge and their identity solely from their experiences and perceptions.
+The term Tabula Rasa, the title of the third episode of the first season, refers to philosopher John Locke's tabula rasa thesis, an empirical conception that all individuals are born with a blank slate and build their bank of knowledge and their identity solely from their experiences and perceptions.

 Reception

 O'Quinn's performance received critical acclaim.
 His portrayal of John Locke earned him the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series in 2007.
 IGN named him as the #1 character from the first three seasons of Lost, and Entertainment Weekly called him the 63rd-greatest character of all time in a list about both television and film.
 Also, he was #1 on Television Without Pity's list of the show's "10 Best Backstories” as well.
-TV Guide ranked him the 32nd-greatest television character ever, being the second of five Lost characters on the list.
+TV Guide ranked him the 32nd-greatest television character ever, the second of five Lost characters on the list.

-The writing for Locke in "Through the Looking Glass" was criticized, and one IGN writer said that "it seems irrational that he would go and [stab Naomi] in the back without explaining himself."
-Although not responding to the IGN comment, series co-creator, Damon Lindelof, has stated, "we might be willing to give [Locke] the benefit of the doubt for any action he took in response to [lying, gutshot, in a pit of Dharma corpses for two days and on the verge of taking his own life], even if considered slightly 'out of character'".
+The writing for Locke in "Through the Looking Glass" was criticized, with one IGN writer objecting, "It seems irrational that he would go and [stab Naomi] in the back without explaining himself."
+Although not responding to the IGN comment, series co-creator Damon Lindelof has stated, "We might be willing to give [Locke] the benefit of the doubt for any action he took in response to [lying gutshot in a pit of Dharma corpses for two days and on the verge of taking his own life], even if considered slightly 'out of character'".